ABOUT THE PROJECT

 The legal framework

-Li4Life supports the CRM Act strategic aim, by developing technologies that enable access Li from existing domestic (EU) ores and other mining deposits, including tailings.
+Li4Life supports the CRM Act strategic aim, by developing technologies that enable access Li from existing mining deposits and tailings.
 By focusing on internal resources and enabling the scaling up of effective technologies, the project aims to reduce the pressure on the supply of this CRM.

 THE AMBITION:

-Li4LIFE’s efforts are focused on supporting the EU’s plans to achieve the ecological transition by 2030 and to become a major supplier to the fast-growing European battery sector, which is expected to hold 8.3% of global lithium carbonate production by 2025., reducing dependency on foreign Li supplies.
+Li4Life’s efforts support the EU’s plans to ecological transition and to become a major supplier to the fast-growing European battery sector reducing dependency on foreign Li supplies.

-The project introduction of new environmentally friendly downstream processes is crucial to successfully create new Li value chains for Li battery-grade concentrates.
-These will comply with the highest European quality, environmental and techno-economic standards, whilst ensuring social acceptance of the processing and refining approaches.
+The project aims to introduce new environmentally friendly downstream processes to successfully create new Li value chains for Li battery-grade concentrates.

-One of the key features of the project is defining the bulk use for remaining waste, such as building materials, with a clear ambition of minimising waste generation to reduce the overall environmental impact of the technologies developed.
+One of the key features of the project is defining the bulk use for remaining mine waste to reduce the overall environmental impact of the extraction.

 Finally, the strategic implementation of the project will include the commitment to obtain a social license for its operations and business models and ensuring compliance with EU ecological framework, which are strong drivers and key to success in the sector for the medium and long term.